Atrix256/SampleZoo/contributing.md

 * save different caches to different files so they aren't such large binary diffs when anything changes.
 * look into using markdeep (html w/ a header to use some javascript) instead of markdown for all this documentation.
 Main readme might be markdown but the rest could be html? http://casual-effects.com/markdeep/#templates
 * if the data cache gets too large, a way to get some space back is to not save lists of samples that are smaller than some threshold.
 1d blue noise generates a lot for the dft for instance, that would be fairly quick to regenerate.
+* whenever autogend docs label a test or sample, make a hyperlink to click to go to the page for it

 ### 1D Sampling Patterns & Tests
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.